blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

   The `Book` Entity Type could contain the Property Types outlined above, and a `Written By` link

-  - Sample (simplified) Data
-    With the same assumptions as outlined above
+  - Sample (simplified) data with the same assumptions as outlined above

     ```json
     [